Antifragile perimeter control: Anticipating and gaining from disruptions with reinforcement learning: Methodology

-In RL algorithms, an agent or multiple agents interact with a preset environment and improve the performance of decision-making, defined as action $a_t$ in an action space $\mathcal{A}$, based on the observable state $s_t$ in the state space $\mathcal{S}$ and the reward, defined as $r_t = \mathcal{R}(s_t, a_t)$, where $\mathcal{R}$ is the reward function.
+In RL algorithms, an agent or multiple agents interact with a preset environment and improve its decision-making capacilities, defined as action $a_k$ in an action space $\mathcal{A}$, based on the observable state $s_k$ in the state space $\mathcal{S}$ and the reward, defined as $r_k = \mathcal{R}(s_k, a_k)$, where $\mathcal{R}$ is the reward function.
 The improvement of decision-making is commonly realized through a deep neural network as a function approximator.
-The RL algorithm applied in this work is Deep Deterministic Policy Gradient (DDPG) as proposed in \cite{lillicrap_continuous_2019}.
-By applying an actor-critic scheme, DDPG can manage a continuous action space instead of only choosing from a limited set of discrete values as in the Deep Q-Network (DQN) algorithm \citep{mnih_playing_2013}, which are commonly applied as Table \ref{tab: robustness and resilience} shows.
-Also, \cite{zhou_model-free_2021} has demonstrated that an RL algorithm with continuous action space can achieve better performance compared to discrete action space.
+The RL algorithm applied in this work is Deep Deterministic Policy Gradient (DDPG), as proposed in \cite{lillicrap_continuous_2019}.
+By applying an actor-critic scheme, DDPG can manage a continuous action space instead of a discrete action space.
 The DDPG algorithm can be divided into two main components, namely the actor and the critic, which are updated at each step through policy gradient and Q-value, respectively.
-The scheme of the DDPG algorithm applied in this paper is schematically illustrated in Figure \ref{fig: DDPG}.
+The scheme of the DDPG algorithm applied in this paper is schematically illustrated in Fig. \ref{fig: DDPG}.

-The state $s_t \in \mathcal{S}$ is defined distinctively according to different methods applied in this work.
-Our proposed method consists of three terms, the vehicle accumulation regarding the OD pair $n_{ij}(t)$, the change rate of vehicle accumulation at each time step $dn_{ij}(t)$ (first derivative) as well as the second derivative $d^2n_{ij,t}$.
-In \cite{zhou_model-free_2021}, a state $s_t$ defined as $[n_{ij}(t), q_{ij}(t)]$ is adopted.
-However, since traffic demand in the real world is hardly measurable, $q_{ij}(t)$ would be an unobservable state for the agent.
-The action $a_t \in \mathcal{A}$ is defined the same as the control variables $u_{ij}(t)$.
-For the reward $r_t$, while \cite{zhou_model-free_2021} uses merely the completion rate, in our proposed method, the reward is defined with an additional $\epsilon(t)$ term, as Eq. \ref{eq: J_RL} shows.

-The actor-network is represented by $\mu(\cdot)$ and it determines the best action $a_t$, which is the percentage of vehicles that are allowed to travel across the periphery, based on the current state $s_t$ and the weight parameters at a certain time step $t$: